TZstatsADS/fall2019-proj2--sec2-grp6/README.md

 **Contribution statement**: All team members discussed and agreed on the topic of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 + Young Sim cleaned crime data and generated map visualizations for the safety tab and At a Glance tab.
 She also generated boxplots for safety tab and environment tab as well as tables in At a Glance tab.
-She improved ui and server for Shiny App based on the baseline Shiny App for At a Glance tab, safety tab, and environment tab.
+She improved ui and server for Shiny App based on the baseline Shiny App for At a Glance tab, Safety tab, and Environment tab.
 + Yanyan Liu cleaned E-designation data, rodent inspection data, and childcare data and generated map visualizations for environment tab and childcare tab.
-She improved ui and server for Shiny App based on the baseline Shiny App for user manual tab, environment tab, and childcare tab.
+She improved ui and server for Shiny App based on the baseline Shiny App for User Manual tab, Environment tab, and Childcare tab.
 + Tongyu Wang developed baseline Shiny App and wrote draft for user manual script.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.